wesbosse/botwes/README.md

 ___

 ## The Problem
-Simple Poll doesn't work for our use case.
-Students are able to see what other students are answering before they submit their own.
-In order to get accurate knowledge checks, we need a poll that doesn't reveal the distribution of answers until _after_ students are finished voting.
+Simple Poll isn't the perfect solution for our polling needs.
+Students are able to see what their classmates have answered before submitting their own response.
+We need a poll that doesn't reveal the distribution of answers until _after_ students are finished voting in order to get accurate knowledge checks.
 Example of our current poll system:

 <img src="assets/sp_bad.png" style="max-width:30%">